-Over the years, two men have pastored the work in the Hursts absence.
-Missionary Dalton Heath served in 2000-2002, and Pastor Jim Hershenhahn served for five months from September 2008 to January 2009.
+Over the years, other servants have pastored the work in the Hurst’s absence: Missionary Dalton Heath served in 2000-2002, and Pastor Jim Hershenhahn served for five months from September 2008 to January 2009.
 In January 2011, the Quinlan family arrived as missionaries to Lighthouse and co-labored with the Hursts until June 2011, when the Hursts left for furlough.
-Pastor Quinlan continues to see God's blessing upon the faithful folks at Lighthouse, and the church continues to grow.
+Pastor Quinlan and his family served faithfully throughout their tenure until November 2018, at which time they turned the ministry over to Pastor King.

 In November 2018, Pastor King became the first full time, permanent pastor for Light House Baptist Church.
 His family were finally able to move to the island in January 2019, where they work to further the ministry which began nearly 3 decades ago.